-COYNASH: Oh, yes, of course.
-Yes, you were - yes, of course, I'm sorry.
-Yes.
+Ms. Coynash.
+Oh, yes, of course.
 Immediately after the Second World War, of course, a lot of people were deported from, I understand, from various places.
-Poles were deported to - actually, I'm going to get this wrong, the wrong way around.
+Poles were deported to-actually, I'm going to get this wrong, the wrong way around.
 Ukrainians were deported to Poland.
 Actually, I think I'm going to mix it up.
 But basically, people were forced to leave the part of the territory they were on.
 And they were simply made into other nationalities.